DieSchoeneWolke/dieschoenewolke/README.md

 I've always been interested in technology and computer have always been a fun hobby of mine.

-Also a 🕹 Gamer 🤘 Metalhead 🎣 Fisherman 🏍 Biker
+Also a 🕹 Gamer 🤘 Metalhead 🎣 Fisherman 🏍 Biker.

 Skills: HTML, Python, GNU/Linux, Bash

 - 🌱  I’m currently learning for the Certified AWS Certified Cloud Practitioner Exam thriving to reach the AWS Certified Solutions Architect - Associate next.